 - We must add multi-vendor support to ensure progressive migration and fallback support.

-Some common 3rd Party API generally required for any website or mobile application development is as below:-
+Some common 3rd Party API required for any website or mobile app

 - SMS API for OTP verification: – Twillio, Msg 91, etc